 So far, this law has done absolutely NOTHING to free any sex slaves.
 It has not led to the arrests of a single human trafficker.
 And it likely won’t.
 Why not?
 Because those involved in the sex slave market are now off of these websites.
 They can no longer be located through these sites.
 They are now back underground.
 The reality is that this law will make it MORE difficult for law enforcement to locate and prosecute actual human traffickers and it will be harder to locate and liberate the true victims of this crime.

 Moralists would likely point out that such websites help to facilitate prostitution.
-That is promotes an, admittedly, illegal activity.
+That they promote an, admittedly, illegal activity.
 That is true.
 But the internet did not create prostitution.
 There is a reason it is called “the world’s oldest profession”.
 Some might claim that the internet has grown the prostitution industry, but that is impossible to determine.
 But it is very clear that the internet has helped to make sex work safer in America.
-It has allowed women (and men) sex workers the opportunity to be independent of the negative world of pimps and their control.
+It has allowed sex workers the opportunity to be independent of the negative world of pimps and their control.
 Now this safety net is eroding and may soon be gone.
 This could, in reality, lead to MORE human trafficking, not less.

 This bill was presented to Trump on April 3rd.
 To my knowledge it has not been signed, though it seems destined to become law.
 The future looks more chaotic and confusing of those in the sex community.
 How will this law actually be used is an unanswered question.
 Will it be challenged in court?
 And to what end?
 Only the future knows.